buildsec/frsca/README.md

 The threats these examples emulate are the following:

-* Injecting unknown build tools into a container - NOT DONE
+* Injecting unknown build tools into a container - DONE
 * Injecting unknown source code into shared drive - NOT DONE
 * Build scripts attempting to call out to internet - NOT DONE
 * Approved build tools performing suspicious activities like injecting binaries into memory and executing directly - DONE

 ## Setup

-TODO: Containerize it
+TODO: Publish artifacts of binaries + containers

 ```
 cd build_with_ebpf/bad_cargo